The-Foreigners/The-Foreigners.github.io/objectives.md

 title: Current Objectives
 permalink: /objectives/
 ---
+- Kuldera
   - Purchase big city items:
     - PLATE ARMOR
-  - manacles
+    - manacles (arcane lock?)
+  - Is there a library?
+Sages that can research Serpent Queen?
+  - Messenger service?
+See following.

 - Gather intelligence on orcs for Gen. Felix and Cpt.
 Thayne.
 Bruglor says Azarr’kul will come through the Elsyr Vale, down from the Wyvern Watch and Wyrm Smoke mountains near Drelin’s Mill.
 If they take the first town and have the river, the rest will be easy.
 He says that if we loose Brendall, it will be all he needs to finish recruiting more orcs and we’ll have an all out war.
 He has several Wyrmlords serving under him, their names are unknown.
   - Where is Cpt.
 Thayne based?